nooneswarup/export-archive-reddit-saved/README.md

    * Fill in your username and password
  * Run the file with `python[3] redditsave.py`
    * Optionally, run `redditsave.bat` if the above does not work
- * Open the folder created on desktop
+ * Check for folder named "Redditsaved" in Downloads
  * Browse using the landing page

 ### Known Issues: